Cuspidal irreducible complex or l-modular representations of quaternionic forms of p-adic classical groups for odd p: Introduction

-The proof of the theorem needs several steps.
-We need a quadratic unramified field extension~$\L|\F$ and~$\G_\L:=\G\otimes\L$ with its Bruhat-Tits building~$\mf{B}(\G_\L)$, and further the building~$\mf{B}(\tiG_\F)$ of the general linear group~$\tiG_\F=\Aut_\F(\V)$. \begin{enumerate} \item At first we show that every irreducible representation of~$\G$ contains a self-dual semisimple character.
+Step 1: At first we show that every irreducible representation of~$\G$ contains a self-dual semisimple character.
 (This is the most difficult part of the theory.), see Theorem~\ref{thmStDuke5.1ForQuatCase}.
 Mainly we use the canonical embeddings